Curtis B. Richardson: Early career

 He worked as a school psychologist in the Gadsden County public school system for ten years, until he joined the staff of Florida Education Commissioner Betty Castor in 1991.
 He subsequently worked in Governor Lawton Chiles' office for several years, and then as a consultant for the University of South Florida.
 In 2010, he returned to work at the Gadsden public schools, as Director of School Improvement.

 Politics

 In 1990, Richardson was elected to the Leon County School Board.
 He served on the board until 1996, when he ran for a seat on the Leon County Commission.
 He lost in the Democratic primary to Bill Proctor.

 Four years later, Richardson ran for the Tallahassee- and Gadsden County-based Florida House of Representatives seat being vacated by Al Lawson, who was running for the Florida Senate.
 Richardson was elected, and served four terms until he was term-limited in 2008.
 In 2010, when Lawson was term-limited from the Senate, Richardson ran his seat, but was defeated in the Democratic primary to former Leon Schools Superintendent Bill Montford, 55 to 45%.

 In August 2014, Richardson won a special election to the Tallahassee City Commission.
 The seat became vacant when then-commissioner Andrew Gillum resigned to run for mayor.
 Richardson was re-elected in 2016.

+In 2024 Richardson said he would not support a ballot initiative to legalize recreational marijuana in Florida.
+He also voted against a Commission Resolution in 2021 that urged Florida lawmakers to protect abortion rights.